A smile is the shortest distance between two people

 Question: What if my smile doesn’t feel authentic?

-Answer: Great question.
-A fake, plastered-on smile can actually do more harm than good.
+Answer: A fake, plastered-on smile can actually do more harm than good.
 The trick is to think of something that genuinely makes you happy for a split second before you engage.
 It’s about connecting with a positive feeling internally, and the smile will follow naturally.

 Question: Is this still relevant in a digital/remote world?